BREAK THE SILENCE

 Awareness, Education, and Prevention

-Children are taught potential approaches and manipulation that perpetrators use and how they can best stay safe.
-They are also given resources to get help if they, or a friend, are a victim of abuse.
+Through the flip chart children are taught potential approaches and manipulation that perpetrators use and learn how to stay safe.
+They are given resources to get help if they, or a friend, are a victim of abuse.